 - 4 ways to charge up your iPhone faster

-Yet, while the owner could still see a list of people who follows him or her; to the unwitting person, this may seem innocent enough and not a big deal to be a concern—which it should be.
-Unbeknown to the person, his or her location is already being monitored as soon as the linkup has been established, to a point of giving the “spy” a reminder whenever you move.
+Yet, while the owner could still see a list of people who follow him or her; to the unwitting person, this may seem innocent enough and not a big deal to be a concern—which it should be.
+Unknown to the person, his or her location is already being monitored as soon as the linkup has been established, to a point of giving the “spy” a reminder whenever you move.

-Find My Friends is an app exclusive for the Apple devices.
+Find My Friends is an app exclusive for Apple devices.
 If you are to follow this method, make sure you are using two devices that run on iOS 8 at the very least.
 Meeting this requirement, the next important step is to validate that the app is indeed installed on both gadgets.

 Toggle on “Share My Location”

 At fresh install, the “Share My Location” feature of the Find My Friends app should be set to “off” by default.
-This significantly prevents the device from getting spied at without the user’s awareness and consent.
+This significantly prevents the device from getting spied on without the user’s awareness and consent.
 Intuitively, for the app’s amazing tracking mechanism to kick in, you would need to enable this feature.

-Enable sharing of location to your iPhone
+Enable sharing of location on your iPhone